Adam Forshaw: Everton

-Forshaw joined the Everton academy at age seven.
+Forshaw joined the Everton academy at the age of seven.
 Prior to the beginning of the 2008–09 season, he was offered a place as a first-year scholar and soon claimed a regular place in the U18 squad.
 Towards the end of an injury-hit 2008–09 season, Forshaw made his reserve team debut on 29 March 2009, playing the full 90 minutes of a 2–0 win over Wigan Athletic.
-First team manager David Moyes gave Forshaw his competitive debut in a dead rubber Europa League group stage match against BATE Borisov on 17 December 2009, in which he played the full 90 minutes.
+Everton's first team manager David Moyes gave Forshaw his competitive debut in a Europa League group stage match against BATE Borisov on 17 December 2009, in which he played the full 90 minutes.
 Forshaw was an unused substitute on two other occasions during the 2009–10 season and was the leading appearance-maker for the reserve team.

 Forshaw made his Premier League debut as an 82nd-minute substitute in a 3–0 win over Wolverhampton Wanderers on 9 April 2011 and was an unused substitute for a further three league games towards the end of the 2010–11 season.
 Forshaw signed a one-year contract extension in June 2011 and was an unused substitute for the first team on two occasions during the 2011–12 season.
 He spent one month away on loan towards the end of the season and won the reserve team's Player of the Year award.
 Forshaw was not offered a new contract and was released in May 2012.